Dan Christian: Cricket career

 In February 2017, he was bought by Rising Pune Supergiants team for the 2017 Indian Premier League.
 In January 2018, he was bought by the Delhi Daredevils in the 2018 IPL auction.

 During the summer of 2018, he scored his first T20 hundred for the Notts Outlaws against Northamptonshire posting a record score at the County Ground in the process.

 In October 2018, he was named in Jozi Stars' squad for the first edition of the Mzansi Super League T20 tournament.
 In July 2019, he was selected to play for the Dublin Chiefs in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.

 In September 2019, he was named in the squad for the Jozi Stars team for the 2019 Mzansi Super League tournament.
 Christian led the Notts Outlaws to victory in the 2020 T20 Blast competition with a man of the match performance.

 In November 2020, he was picked by Karachi Kings for Pakistan Super League.
-He played first few matches and then withdrew from tournament in March 2021 due to pandemic outbreak.Before that he was part of Multan Sultans in 2019.
+He played the first few matches but withdrew from tournament in March 2021 due to a Covid-19 outbreak.
+Before that he had played for Multan Sultans in the PSL 2019.

 In February 2021, Christian was bought by the Royal Challengers Bangalore in the IPL auction ahead of the 2021 Indian Premier League.

 On 8 August 2021, Christian scored 30 runs off an over bowled by left-arm spinner Shakib Al Hasan as part of a 15-ball 39 scored against Bangladesh, to become the first Australian to hit five sixes in a single over of a T20 international.
 Later the same month, Christian was named as one of three players as injury cover in Australia's squad for the 2021 ICC Men's T20 World Cup.

+In early January 2025, Christian came out of retirement to join the Sydney Thunder for the rest of the 2024–25 Big Bash League season.
+He had been serving as Thunder's assistant coach over the previous two seasons and answered a late call-up to bolster the team amid a mounting injury toll.